What to do when back to school bites you in the budget

 If you do participate in a fundraiser or other event, you can set a cap based on your budget.
 “It’s perfectly fine to say, ‘Here’s what I can do.
 You want me to buy three reams of paper?
 I can buy one,’” Swann says.

 Most importantly, remember that once you’ve paid tuition — if you do — further requests for money are typically suggestions, Swann notes.
-After-school activities, fundraisers and other extras can be valuable, but “(they’re) not a requirement for your child to attend school,” she says.
+After-school activities, fundraisers and other extras can be valuable, but are “not a requirement for your child to attend school,” she says.

 This article was provided to The Associated Press by the personal finance website NerdWallet.
 Alice Holbrook is a writer at NerdWallet.
 Email: alice.holbrook@nerdwallet.com.
 Twitter: @alicenerdwallet.